 - A member of the organization must call police if there is, or there is a threat of, serious or imminent harm to any member and/or other person present at the organization’s event or on the organization’s premises (e.g. guests).
 The caller must stay with any person(s) in need of assistance.
 Serious or imminent harm may include, but is not limited to, injuries requiring medical attention, health concerns, hospitalization, presence or knowledge of a weapon, and/or physical harm to others.

-- A member of the organization’s executive leadership must complete and submit the Online Amnesty Form within 12 hours of the incident having occurred.
+- A member of the organization’s executive leadership must complete and submit the Online Amnesty Form within 24 hours of the incident having occurred.
 All information included in this submission must be complete and truthful, and any responsibility the organization may have in possible IU policy violations must be disclosed.
+If multiple organizations want to engage in the amnesty process for the same incident, a separate form must be submitted for each organization.
+This promotes direct communication between executive leadership and the Office of Student Conduct and active engagement in the amnesty process.

 - Sororities and fraternities must call and/or email their Office of Sorority and Fraternity Life (OSFL) Chapter Coach.